Ocean and climate reporting

 As signs back home showed the Chinese government is eradicating their identity by restricting cultural and religious practices, the Uyghur diaspora community in London is determined to keep their culture alive (BBC)

-Documentary: Asian Hate In United Kingdom
+Documentary: Asian Hate in United Kingdom

 An investigation of how to stop racial abuse faced by East and Southeast Asians in Britain after the Covid-19 pandemic (Channel News Asia)